-The games will take place across northern Italy in Milano and Cortina d’Ampezzo.
+The games take place across northern Italy in Milano and Cortina d’Ampezzo.
 More than 2,900 athletes will compete for 116 medals.
 The 2026 games feature 47% women’s participation, the highest percentage in Winter Olympics history.
 This marks real progress toward equal representation in winter sports.

 Ski mountaineering makes its Olympic debut this year.
 The International Olympic Committee approved this addition in 2021.
 Seven other new events also join the program.
 These additions make the 2026 Winter Olympics the most diverse winter games to date.